Apple Pippin: Bandai and Apple

-On December 13, 1994, Apple announced the Pippin platform in Tokyo, as well as the partnership with Bandai.
+On December 13, 1994, Apple announced the Pippin platform in Tokyo, and its partnership with Bandai.
 In March 1996, the white-colored Bandai Pippin ATMARK (ピピンアットマーク, Pipin Attomāku) went on sale in Japan at a price of 64,800 yen, which included a dial-up modem and four bundled CD-ROMs.
 Yamashina predicted 200,000 Pippin ATMARK systems would be sold in Japan within the first twelve months.

 Once Bandai licensed Pippin from Apple, Apple made no effort to market the Pippin platform.
 All the marketing was to be done by the licensees.
 Bandai spent US$93 million in marketing alone to sell the Pippin line.
 As part of the licensing agreement, both Bandai and Katz Media were not allowed to use the term "computer" when marketing the Pippin systems, so that the systems would not be confused with Apple's own Macintosh product line.
+Apple expected to receive $20 from Bandai, Samsung, and other hardware vendors for each Pippin sold, and a couple of dollars for each software title.

-In October 1995, the Nikkei reported that Mitsubishi Electric Corporation would follow Bandai as a licensee to the Pippin technology.
-Although Mitsubishi didn't actually sign a license agreement with Apple, it did manufacture the systems for Bandai (and effectively, Katz Media) on an original equipment manufacturer basis.
+In October 1995, the Nikkei reported that Mitsubishi Electric would follow Bandai as a licensee to the Pippin technology.
+Although Mitsubishi did not actually sign a license agreement with Apple, it did manufacture the systems for Bandai (and effectively, Katz Media) on an original equipment manufacturer basis.

 Bandai originally planned to launch the Pippin in 1995, but the release was later pushed back to March 1996 for Japan and June 1996 for the US.
 The black-colored Bandai Pippin @WORLD (pronounced at-world) went on sale in the United States in June 1996 at a price of US$599.00.
 The @WORLD bundle included a six-month unlimited Internet account from PSINet at a cost of US$24.95 per month.
 Bandai predicted 200,000 Pippin @WORLD systems would be sold in Japan in its first twelve months, and 300,000 systems sold in the US within twelve months of being released there.